-- 4. All completed applications will be reviewed by an Admission Committee on each campus according to published criteria at each nursing information session and is available from each nursing program department.
+- 4. All completed applications will be reviewed by an Admission Committee on each campus.
+Applicants will be evaluated according criteria which can be obtained at a nursing information session and is available from each nursing program department.
 Applicants will be notified of the decision concerning their admission to the nursing program.
 The nursing program will admit as many qualified students as its resources permit.
 Applicants who are not admitted may reapply for consideration for the next class. - 5.
 For students transferring from another accredited nursing program: